3. Science and Culture territory

 12:45 – 14:15 pm

-In the modern world, the image of a country abroad is formed not only at the political level, but also through specific initiatives and projects that carry values and economic priorities.
-The largest Russian companies and state corporations are active architects of this image, implementing large-scale projects in the fields of science, technology, education, culture and social development.
-These initiatives become a "soft power", contributing to the formation and promotion of a national brand, creating a positive context for international dialogue and business.
+In the modern world, the image of the country abroad is formed not only on the political level but also through specific initiatives and the projects that carry values and economic priorities.
+The largest Russian companies and state-owned corporations actively develop this image as they implement large-scale scientific, technological, educational, cultural, and social projects.
+These initiatives become “the soft power” by supporting formation and promotion of the national brand, creating the positive context for the international conversation and business.

-The participants will present specific cases of their international projects and discuss how educational programs, technological developments, cultural initiatives, and infrastructure projects create an environment of opportunity, demonstrating Russia as a technologically advanced and cooperative country; form a loyal environment to find partners for Russian business abroad; serve as a bridge to strengthen international relations, overcoming geopolitical challenges.
-Challenges; They strengthen international social ties, making Russian values and cultural code closer and clearer to foreign partners.
+Discussants will show the specific cases of their international projects and discuss how the educational programs, technological solutions, cultural initiatives, and infrastructural projects create the environment for opportunities as they present Russia as the technologically advanced country open for cooperation; how they form the loyal environment in order to look for foreign partners of the Russian business; how they serve as bridges to strengthen international relations as they overcome geopolitical challenges; how they enhance international public relations by making Russian values and cultural code closer and clearer for foreign partners.

-Special attention will be paid to discussing ideas and new initiatives that are designed to strengthen Russia's international positioning in the future through the prism of its technological, cultural and scientific potential.
+The special focus will be discussion of ideas and the new initiatives intended to help strengthening international positioning of Russia in the future through the lens of its technological, cultural, and scientific potential.

 Moderator